Submissions sought for Kids Weather artwork

 By

-Every day, 365 days a year, the Key West Citizen features an area school student’s drawing of the wonderful weather in the Florida Keys.

-The Citizen is asking area Pre-K, elementary, church, charter and Montessori schools to submit artwork from their students to be included in the newpaper’s daily weather forecast on the front page.
+The Citizen is asking area Pre-K, elementary, church, charter and Montessori schools to submit artwork from their students for the newpaper’s daily weather forecast on 1A.

 For the complete article, please pick up a copy of The Citizen for this day or purchase this day's electronic edition at http://secure.floridakeys.com/keysnews/enews.
 Home Delivery & Electronic Edition subscibers to The Citizen may access this article, once logged in to keysnews.com, at no charge.
 If you forget your password, please call us at 305-292-7777, ext.
 4.